MiguelCoco/pygame_alien_invasion/README.md

 # pygame_alien_invasion
-according to the tutorial, write a game called armed ship!
+according to the tutorial, write a game called alien invasion!